lukecbutler/BookMarked/REQUIREMENTBASELINE.md

 ## 1. Patron and Membership Management

 - **1.1**: As a librarian, I want to enroll a new patron and issue a library card so that the patron can check out items. [spint1]

-- **1.2**: As a librarian, I want to renew an expired library card so that a patron can continue borrowing items.
+- **1.2**: As a librarian, I want to view a patron’s current fines and number of checked-out items during checkout so that I can enforce borrowing rules. [sprint2]
-- **1.3**: As a librarian, I want to view a patron’s current fines and number of checked-out items during checkout so that I can enforce borrowing rules.
+- **1.3**: As a librarian, I want to renew an expired library card so that a patron can continue borrowing items.

 ---

 ## 2. Checkout Process

 - **2.1**: As a librarian, I want to scan an item and check it out to a patron so that I can process loans efficiently. [sprint1]
-- **2.2**: As a librarian, I want the system to automatically calculate the due date so that I no longer need to stamp it manually.
+- **2.2**: As a librarian, I want the system to automatically calculate the due date so that I no longer need to stamp it manually. [sprint2]
 - **2.3**: As a librarian, I want the system to deactivate theft protection on an item after successful checkout so that patrons can exit without triggering alarms.

 ---